lklivingstone/flask-ums/README.md

 ```
 .\env\Scripts\activate
 ```

 Install Dependencies

 Once the virtual environment is activated, install the project dependencies using pip:
 ```
 pip install -r requirements.txt
 ```
-Apply Migrations

-Before running the project, apply the database migrations using the following command:
+Before running the project, run the following command:
 ```
-python manage.py makemigrations
-python manage.py migrate
+mkdir instance
+flask --app src init-db
 ```

-This will create the necessary database tables based on the project's models.
+This will create the necessary database tables.

 Run the Development Server

-Finally, start the Django development server to run the project locally:
+Finally, start the Flask development server to run the project locally:
 ```
-python manage.py runserver
+flask run
 ```

-The development server should start running at http://127.0.0.1:8000/
+The development server should start running at http://127.0.0.1:5000/.
+You can check the console for the url.

 That's it!
-You can now access the Django project in your web browser and begin development or testing.
+You can now access the Flask project in your web browser and begin development or testing.

+## ENDPOINTS: